 COVENANTS OF SELLER

-Sellers covenant and agree, except as otherwise contemplated by this Agreement or as otherwise approved by Buyer in writing, that from the date hereof through the Closing Date:
+Seller covenant and agree, except as otherwise contemplated by this Agreement or as otherwise approved by Buyer in writing, that from the date hereof through the Closing Date:

 5.1 General.
-Sellers will use all reasonable efforts to take all actions and to do all things necessary or advisable in order to consummate and make effective the transactions contemplated by this Agreement, including satisfaction of Buyer’s closing conditions.
+Seller will use all reasonable efforts to take all actions and to do all things necessary or advisable in order to consummate and make effective the transactions contemplated by this Agreement, including satisfaction of Buyer’s closing conditions.

-5.2 HSR Act.
-Upon the execution of this Agreement, Sellers will, if required, file a notification under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC.
-Sellers will, at Sellers’ expense: (a) promptly file any other required notification under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC, (b) respond to inquiries from the Justice Department and the FTC in connection with such notification, (c) request early termination or waiver of any applicable waiting period under the HSR Act and (d) provide to Buyer copies of all filings and correspondence between either Seller and the Justice Department and the FTC regarding the purchase and sale contemplated hereby.
+[5.2 HSR Act.
+Upon the execution of this Agreement, Seller will, if required, file a notification under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC.
+Seller will, at Seller’ expense: (a) promptly file any other required notification under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC, (b) respond to inquiries from the Justice Department and the FTC in connection with such notification, (c) request early termination or waiver of any applicable waiting period under the HSR Act and (d) provide to Buyer copies of all filings and correspondence between either Seller and the Justice Department and the FTC regarding the purchase and sale contemplated hereby.]

-5.3 Construction of Gathering Line Facilities.
-Sellers shall diligently proceed to complete the design and construction, at Sellers’ sole cost and expense, of the Gathering Line Facilities on or prior to the Outside Operational Date.
-Sellers shall construct the Gathering Line Facilities in a good and workmanlike manner, free of all mechanics’ and materialmen’s liens, in compliance with all applicable Laws and in compliance with the design and construction specifications.
-Sellers shall obtain all Permits necessary for the construction, ownership and operation of the Gathering Line Facilities on or prior to the Outside Operational Date.

-5.4 Suspension of Construction.
-Notwithstanding the foregoing, if the executive management of both Sellers determine in good faith that an Adverse Economic Event exists and an officer of each Seller shall certify in writing to Buyer that such Adverse Economic Event exists, then Sellers’ obligations under Sections 5.1 and 5.3, including the obligation to design and construct the Gathering Line Facilities shall be suspended for so long as such Adverse Economic Event shall continue to exist.

-5.5 Operation of the Assets Prior to Closing.
-Between the date of this Agreement and the Closing Date, Sellers shall continue toconstruct and administer the Assets, and maintain the Assets in good order and condition, ordinary wear and tear excepted.
-Sellers further agree that, without the prior written consent of Buyer (which consent may be withheld in Buyer’s sole discretion), Sellers will not (i) sell or enter into any contract to sell the Assets or any portion thereof, (ii) sell or enter into any contract to sell any interest in the oil and gas leases pertaining to the Dedicated Reserves, (iii) enter into any arrangement pertaining to the ownership or operation of the Gathering Line Facilities or the gathering of the Dedicated Reserves, (iv) incur any indebtedness with respect to the Assets other than in the ordinary course of Sellers’ business or create any liens secured by the Assets, or (v) enter into any other contract material to the ownership, operation or value of any of the Assets other than contracts for the design and construction of the Gathering Line Facilities.
-Sellers shall give prompt written notice to Buyer of all Suits that arise or are threatened against Sellers with respect to the Assets after the date of this Agreement.
+5.3 Operation of the Assets Prior to Closing.
+Between the date of this Agreement and the Closing Date, Seller shall continue to administer the Assets, and maintain the Assets in good order and condition, ordinary wear and tear accepted.
+Seller further agrees that, without the prior written consent of Buyer (which consent may be withheld in Buyer’s sole discretion), Seller will not (i) sell or enter into any contract to sell the Assets or any portion thereof, (ii) sell or enter into any contract to sell any interest in the oil and gas leases pertaining to the Dedicated Reserves, (iii) enter into any arrangement pertaining to the ownership or operation of the Gathering Line Facilities or the gathering of the Dedicated Reserves, (iv) incur any indebtedness with respect to the Assets other than in the ordinary course of Seller’ business or create any liens secured by the Assets, or (v) enter into any other contract material to the ownership, operation or value of any of the Assets other than contracts for the design and construction of the Gathering Line Facilities.
+Seller shall give prompt written notice to Buyer of all Suits that arise or are threatened against Seller with respect to the Assets after the date of this Agreement.